revue-org/revue-sample-thing/README.md

-# Sample Thing for Revue — a distributed real-time system for video surveillance
+# Sample Thing for Revue

 ## Prerequisites